-VIRGINIA Statute(s) and Va.
-Code Ann. § 32.1-45.4 (West 2022); Va.
-Code Ann. §§ regulation(s) 54.1-3466 and 54.1-3467 (West 2022) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or counties within state allow SSPs by ordinance or regulation?
-Unknown.
-Program components § 32.1-45.4 - the commissioner or his designee may authorize the director of a local department of health, or any other organization that promotes scientifically proven methods of mitigating health risks associated with drug use and other highrisk behaviors, to establish and operate local or regional comprehensive harm reduction programs that include the provision of sterile hypodermic needles and syringes and disposal of used hypodermic needles and syringes.
+VIRGINIA Program components (continued) organization that promotes scientifically proven methods of mitigating health risks associated with drug use and other high- risk behaviors, to establish and operate local or regional comprehensive harm reduction programs that include the provision of sterile hypodermic needles and syringes and disposal of used hypodermic needles and syringes.
 The objectives of such programs shall be to: (1) reduce the spread of HIV, viral hepatitis, and other bloodborne diseases in the Commonwealth; (2) reduce the transmission of bloodborne diseases through needlestick injuries to law enforcement and other emergency personnel; (3) provide information to individuals who inject drugs regarding addiction recovery treatment services and encourage such individuals to participate in evidence-based substance use treatment programs; (4) prevent opioid overdose deaths through distribution of naloxone or other opioid antagonists; and (5) incentivize the safe return and disposal of hypodermic needles and syringes.
 Comprehensive harm reduction programs established by the commissioner pursuant to this section shall be operated by local health departments or affiliated organizations with which the department contracts.
-A comprehensive harm reduction program established pursuant to this section shall include: (1) the disposal of used hypodermic needles and syringes; (2) the provision of hypodermic needles and syringes and other injection supplies at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, and other injection supplies that are not shared or reused; (3) reasonable and adequate security of program sites, equipment, and personnel; (4) the provision of educational materials concerning substance use disorder prevention, overdose prevention, the prevention of transmission of HIV, viral hepatitis, and other bloodborne diseases, available mental health treatment options, including referrals for mental health treatment, and available substance use disorder treatment options; (5) access to overdose prevention kits that contain naloxone or other approved opioid antagonists; (6) individual harm reduction counseling, including individual consultations regarding appropriate mental health or substance use disorder treatment; and (7) verification that a hypodermic needle or syringe or other injection supplies were obtained from an SSP.
+A comprehensive harm reduction program established pursuant to this section shall include: (1) the disposal of used hypodermic needles and syringes; (2) the provision of hypodermic needles and syringes and other injection supplies at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, and other injection supplies that are not shared or reused; (3) reasonable and adequate security of program sites, equipment, and personnel; (4) the provision of educational materials concerning substance use disorder prevention, overdose prevention, the prevention of transmission of HIV, viral hepatitis, and other bloodborne diseases, available mental health treatment options, including referrals for mental health treatment, and available substance use disorder treatment options; (5) access to overdose prevention kits that contain naloxone or other approved opioid antagonists; (6) individual harm reduction counseling, including individual consultations regarding appropriate mental health or substance use disorder treatment; and (7) verification that a hypodermic needle or